top of page

 At the top of the bank out beyond the Petteril End is a full-sized grass pitch that is often used for training sessions and reserve matches.
 You can often find people having a kick around on here, regardless of whether there is a game taking place at Brunton Park or not.

-The East Stand is easily the best-looking part of Brunton Park.
+The East Stand, known as the Pioneer Stand, is easily the best-looking part of Brunton Park.

 It has a very nice exterior design, with brown brickwork at the base and bright blue corrugated iron up towards the top.

-The stand’s Executive Entrances run along the outer wall and the turnstiles are either end.
+You can find the East and South Stands Ticket Office on this side of Brunton Park, as well as the Main Office Entrance and the Entrance to the Family Zone.
 The away turnstiles are up in the northeast corner by the Neil Sports Centre building, and the home turnstiles are down by the southeast corner, just off Thirlwell Gardens.
+The Away Ticket Office is just around the corner from the away turnstiles.

 There’s a steep bank out beyond the East Stand, with a couple of staircases and a tunnel allowing people to get up it.